tetra3dprint/HemeraOdyssey/README.md

 ## What is this mod
 This is a universal one fits all mod that enabled the use of the E3D Hemera extruder on a Prusa i3 MK2/S MK2.5/S MK3/S without needing custom firmware (sort of).
 It will pass the self-test and XYZ calibration thanks to the geometry matching the stock setup but needs a minimum change to the e-steps that can be done via gcode.
+There is no loss in build volume.
+It supports both Laser and IR filament sensors.
 This is a very maintainable and moddable mod.
-I encourage and look forward to seeing mods and remixes!
+I encourage and look forward to seeing mods and remixes, remeber to use the tag #hemeraodyssey

 ![Hemera Odyssey Full View](img/full_view_blender.jpg)